denyhosts/denyhosts/documentation/README-Installation-Debian-Buster.txt

 # sudo pip install mock
 # sudo pip install requests
 # sudo pip install configparser
-# The file is at the root of the DenyHosts repository. :
+# The file is at the root of the DenyHosts repository :
-pip install requirements.txt
+pip install -r requirements.txt
 #
 ###############################################
 # Think of the editor, need to be confirmed ! #